umd-mith/projectr/README.md

-projectr is a little microservice lets you upload a graph edge list as a two column CSV file and get back a weighted bipartite projection of that graph as a CSV.
+*projectr* is a microservice that lets you upload a graph edge list as a two column CSV file and get back a weighted bipartite projection of that graph as a CSV.
 You can either interact with projectr in your browser or as an API, e.g.